• Skip to primary navigation

 Sweet Potato Breakfast Bowl Meal Prep

 To make this sweet potato breakfast recipe weekday-friendly, you can prepare the sweet potatoes, scallion-spinach mixture, and coconut bacon ahead of time.
 When you're ready to eat, just heat the components in a toaster oven, skillet, or microwave and cook the egg.
-You'll have a quick, healthy, hearty breakfast that will sustain you throughout your morning in no time.
+You'll have a quick, hearty breakfast that will sustain you throughout your morning in no time.

 two sweet potato breakfast bowls are arranged on a linen tabletop with forks and napkins, ready to eat!